Dennis-van-Gils/DvG_Arduino_lock-in_amp/README.rst

 Microcontroller:

 -  Support for Atmel SAMD21 or SAMD51 chipsets
--  The ADC & DAC operate at sampling rates of 20 kHz and above
+-  The ADC & DAC are locked in phase and operate at sampling rates of 20 kHz and above
 -  True analog-out waveform generator (``REF_X*`` between 0 to 3.3 V)
 -  Two modes available for the analog-in data acquisition.
 Determined by a flag set in the firmware: